 This intuition is staggeringly universal.
 Devendra Singh, a researcher and former professor of psychology from the University of Texas, said that these judgments of health and attractiveness are found in both men and women, from a diverse age range of 18–85, and span across the many different ethnic backgrounds studied (Afro-American, Mexican American, Euroamerican) (study).
 It spans across different periods of history as well.
 Researchers have studied sculptures made in ancient India, Africa, Egypt, and Greece that reflect the understanding that women had a much lower waist-to-hip ratio than men .

 Some research has even found similar findings by looking back and studying the Miss Pageant competition from 1921 and onwards, as well as the issues of Playboy.
-Putting my own opinions about the Pageantry and Playboy aside, there’s some lessons we can learn from the research into them.
+Putting my own opinions about the Pageantry and Playboy aside, there’s some lessons we can learn from this research.
 For example, the lowest waist-hip-ratio found in Playboy was 0.529, the highest was 0.844 and the mean is 0.677 (study).
-This lines up perfectly with what the World Health Organization considers healthy.
+This lines up perfectly with what the WHO considers healthy.

-And in another study, researchers discovered that women “suck in” their stomachs when trying to appear more attractive (study).
-This hints that women intuitively understand that their waist-hip-ratio affects how good they look.
+In another study, researchers discovered that women “sucked in” their stomachs when trying to appear more attractive (study).
+This hints that women instinctively understand that their waist-hip-ratio affects how attractive they look.

 Having wide hips alongside a small waist is so desirable because it’s so healthy.
-Yes, you can try to game the system by focusing on surface-level solutions, such as getting butt implants, but people have great intuition when it comes to these indicators of health.
-According to one online poll, over half of the women surveyed edited their photos before posting to social media like Instagram (link & link).
+Yes, you can try to game the system by focusing on surface-level solutions, such as getting butt implants.
+And according to one online poll, over half of the women surveyed edited their photos before posting to social media like Instagram (link & link).

 But don’t do it!
 Something will often look “off” if you try to fix it at a surface level instead of on a deeper level.
-There’s much more to a healthy female shape than the waist/hip ratio (study), and people can tell when somethings off and often prefer the natural body.
-So it’s best to do it the genuine way—by focusing on exercise, diet and sleep.
+And if something manages to trick someone in photos, it won’t translate to real life.

 The Best Waist-to-Hip Ratio